isomerpages/moe-damaipri/_our-school/School Rules.md

 <tbody>
   <tr>
     <td class="tg-zr06">• Being late for school consistently (after 7.30 am)<br>• Truancy<br>• Skipping lessons<br>• Cheating in tests/assessments<br>• Improper attire<br>• Open defiance<br>• Bullying/Cyberbullying<br>• Disruptive Behaviour<br>• Abuse of technology<br>• Forgery</td>
-    <td class="tg-zr06">• Gambling<br>• Wilful Absentism<br>• Smoking<br>• Fighting<br>• Gangsterism<br>• Vandalism<br>• Arson<br>• Theft/Shoplifting<br>• Possession of pornographic materials<br>• Use of vulgarities</td>
+    <td class="tg-zr06">• Gambling<br>• Wilful Absentism<br>• Smoking/Vaping<br>• Fighting<br>• Gangsterism<br>• Vandalism<br>• Arson<br>• Theft/Shoplifting<br>• Possession of pornographic materials<br>• Use of vulgarities</td>
   </tr>
 </tbody>
 </table>

 **Note: When a student has been issued a Warning Letter, his/her conduct grade will be ‘Fair’.**

 ### Photographs/Video Images of Student for Non-Commercial Use

 Photograph(s) or video image(s) of your child/ward may be captured during school activities and events such as classroom lessons, CCAs, school camps and school concerts.
 These images may be used in displays, presentations, publications or other related materials, in any format (print, electronic,web or other media) for the purposes of documentation or non-commerical use.
-Please write to the school if you do not wish your child/ward’s image(s) to be used in 2022.
+Please write to the school if you do not wish your child/ward’s image(s) to be used in 2023.